Salvia fruticosa: Distribution and habitat

+In its native environment it grows as part of the Maquis shrubland and several other open plant communities, but populations composed entirely of S. fruticosa are not uncommon.

+Ecology

+In its native habitat, the plant frequently develops woolly galls about 2.5 cm in diameter which are called 'apples'.
+The formation of galls was originally thought to be limited to S. pomifera, which led to the misidentification of many gall-bearing S. fruticosa plants.
+In 2001, it was discovered that the galls on S. fruticosa were caused by a previously undiscovered genus of Cynipid gall wasp.

 Uses

 It has a long tradition of use in Greece, where it is valued for its beauty, medicinal value, and culinary use, along with its sweet nectar and pollen.
 Salvia fruticosa was depicted in a Minoan fresco circa 1400 BCE at Knossos on the island of Crete.
 The ancient Phoenicians and Greeks likely introduced the plant for cultivation to the Iberian peninsula, with remnant populations of these introduced plants still found in some coastal areas.
+In Ottoman Palestine, the flower's pollen was harvested by honey bees in the production of honey.